TO GREECE IN SEARCH OF TRAGIC MEANING FIELD SCHOOL PROPOSAL

 Day 11: Delphi

-a) Visit both lower and upper archaeological sites at Delphi, including sanctuary of Athena, Temple of Apollo, and the Stadium of Delphi
+a) Visit upper archaeological sites at Delphi, including sanctuary of Athena and the Stadium of Delphi, and visit the sanctuary of Athena as well, if it is open.

 b) Discuss Sophocles, Oedipus Rex in the ancient theatre at Delphi in front of the Temple of Apollo